-However, users feel the network speed impact when printing and/or copying files to their local device.
 Managing your bandwidth on both the LAN and WAN, allows for the best performance, regardless of network speed.

-There are a number of applications and devices that provide work ways to improve network performance of applications.
+There are currently a number of applications and devices available that allow for smart management of networks, these, as well as a number of utilities and methods to manage and increase transmission performance in applications, will be discussed.